intgr/dogslow-sentry/README.rst

 Caveats
 -------

 Dogslow uses multithreading.
-It has a single background thread the handles the watchdog timeouts and takes the tracebacks, so that the original request threads are not interrupted.
+It has a single background thread that handles the watchdog timeouts and takes the tracebacks, so that the original request threads are not interrupted.
 This has some consequences.